 On Dec.
 18, 2019, the FASB released Accounting Standards Update (ASU) 2019-12, which affects general principles within Topic 740, Income Taxes.
 The amendments of ASU 2019-12 are meant to simplify and reduce the cost of accounting for income taxes.
 The FASB has stated that the ASU was issued as part of its Simplification Initiative, which is meant to reduce complexity in accounting standards by improving certain areas of generally accepted accounting principles (GAAP) without compromising information provided to users of financial statements.
-For public business entities, the amendments in ASU 2019-12 are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2020.
-For all other entities, the amendments are effective for fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2021.
+For public business entities, the amendments in ASU 2019-12 are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15,2020.
+For all other entities, the amendments are effective for fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
+Early adoption of the amendments is permitted.
+The Company implemented this ASU in 2022.
 None of the key changes impacted the Company therefore there was no impact to the balance sheet or income statement.